 This one’s a bit harder to do the math on, but let’s give it a shot.

 (Long appt. wait times x patient satisfaction with waiting) (lack of progress on health x blame of provider) = very unhappy patients

 Doing the math is the best first step.
 It can help you set measurable goals for decreasing your no-show rate, filling empty appointment slots, and increasing your revenue and improving patient satisfaction along the way.
-For tips on improving in these areas, stay tuned for our next blog post where we cover our “Waitlist-reminder one-two punch” which will cover how to automate your no-show and cancellation solution.
+For tips on improving in these areas, check out our next blog post where we cover our “Waitlist-reminder one-two punch” which will cover how to automate your no-show and cancellation solution.

 Tashfeen Ekram, MD, is a radiologist, self-taught coder, healthcare innovator and Co-Founder of Luma Health.
 Contact him on Twitter at @tashfeenekramMD.